Once the most densely populated place in the world, this island is now a ghost town.

 Mitsubishi closed the mine, everyone left, and this island city was abandoned, left to revert back to nature.
 The apartments began to crumble, and for the first time, in the barren courtyards, green things started to grow.
 Broken glass and old newspapers blew over the streets.
 The sea-breeze whistled through the windows.
 Now, fifty years later, the island is exactly as it was just after Mitsubishi left.
 A ghost town in the middle of the sea.

 From 1974 to 2009, the island was officially closed to all visitors, but recently the intriguing site has been re-opened to organized tours.
-Advocates are currently pushing for the tiny island, with its remarkable history, to be added to the UNESCO World Heritage list.
+The site was approved for inclusion on the UNESCO World Heritage list on July 5, 2015.

 The island is only accessible on organised tours.
 Nagasaki Municipal Government runs trips (ph: +81 095-829-1152), or cruises to the island are available from the Yamasa Kaiun maritime transport company (+81 095-822-5002).

 Follow us on Twitter to get the latest on the world's hidden wonders.